 Foraying Into The Performance Segment:

-The Indian two-wheeler market had a lot of untapped potential and Hero didn’t want to simply stick to the commuter genre.
+The Indian two-wheeler market had a lot of untapped potential and Hero didn’t want to simply stick to the commuter segment.
 So in 1999, the Hero Honda CBZ was introduced.
-This motorcycle packed a 156.6cc Honda engine which was tuned to offer superior acceleration compared to the competition.
-It was also one of the first bikes to come with a standard front disc brake.
+This motorcycle packed a 156.6cc Honda engine which was tuned to offer better acceleration compared to the competition.
+It was also one of the first bikes to come with a front disc brake as standard.

 2003 marked the arrival of the Hero Karizma.
 Armed with a 223cc Honda-derived single-cylinder air-cooled engine, the Karizma was one of the select few Indian bikes of its time which could sustain triple-digit speeds on the highway effortlessly.

-Unfortunately, Hero couldn’t sustain its momentum in the segment as modern derivations of its past models like the Karizma ZMR and Xtreme Sports failed to capture the public’s imagination.
+Unfortunately, Hero couldn’t sustain its momentum in the segment as modern derivations of its past models like the Karizma ZMR and Xtreme Sports failed to capture the riders' fancy.

 Parting Ways With Honda:

 Hence, in 2016, Hero inaugurated a state of the art R&D facility called Centre of Innovation and Technology (CIT) in Rajasthan.
-The facility helped Hero in coming up with its own engine platform for its products.
+The facility helped Hero in developing its own engine platform for its products.
 The company is currently in the process of replacing its entire portfolio with products developed from ground-up.
-What’s more, Hero’s indigenously-developed i3S (idle start stop system) technology has also helped in setting the brand apart from its competitors as far as the commuter segment is concerned.
+What’s more, Hero’s indigenously-developed i3S (idle Start Stop System) technology has also helped in setting the brand apart from its competitors as far as the commuter segment is concerned.

 Looking Into The Future:

 While Hero is still currently dominating two-wheeler sales in the country, the Indian bikemaker has also set its eyes on the 200cc segment.
-With bikes in the 150cc market becoming dearer because of the new safety and insurance norms, the 200cc space does seem to be alluring for those who want a reasonable balance of power and fuel economy.
+With bikes in the 150cc market becoming dearer because of the new safety and insurance norms, the 200cc space does seem to be promising for those who want a reasonable balance of power and mileage.

-While the focus is moving towards larger displacement offerings, Hero’s commuter DNA has remained unfazed.
-Case in point is the Xtreme 200R.
+While the focus is moving towards products with larger engine capacities, Hero’s commuter DNA has remained intact.
+A perfect example is the Xtreme 200R.
 The largest two-wheeler manufacturer is also looking to explore other genres within the 200cc space.
 Hero is all set to launch the XPulse 200, the spiritual successor of the Impulse, most likely this month itself.
 Even a faired iteration of the Xtreme 200R was spotted recently, hinting at the revival of the famed Karizma moniker.